jenineharris/foundation-biostat-2020/README.md

 ### VII.
 ORGANIZATION OF COURSE

 This class is flipped!
 This means that, instead of lecturing over zoom, the lectures will be pre-recorded and assigned to watch outside of class.
 Then, in-class, we will use the time for hands-on activities that resemble what you might usually consider homework.
-Most weeks the in-class portion will start with one or two of the following:

-* Check-in on the work from the prior week
-* A peer-review activity
-* A paired speak-R activity
-* A group stats challenge
-* Demo or Q & A on the video(s) of the week

-Followed by:

-* Time to work on the new challenge
+Most weeks the first hour will be reserved for one-on-one appointments (sign up on Discussion Board in Canvas), the second hour will be a check-in on the work from the prior week and occasionally a demo from, or Q & A on, the video(s) of the week.
 During the last hour of each week, students will be placed in zoom rooms with a few other students and the instructor  will go from room-to-room to answer questions.
-At the same time, the TA (Laura Brugger) will be in a separate zoom room available for one-on-one assistance (Zoom ID: 261 526 2045)
+At the same time, the TA (Laura Brugger) will be in a separate zoom room available for one-on-one assistance (Zoom ID: 261 526 2045).

-On other weeks we will have a course book club, project work time, and final project reviews.
+On other weeks we will have a course book club, project work time, and final project discussion and peer reviews.

 The course work is designed to introduce you to statistical approaches common in the social sciences.
 Most weeks you will have time to start the weekly exercises in class.
 In addition to the hours you spend in class each week, expect to spend 5-7 hours each week reading, reviewing course materials, and working on exercises.
 The total course commitment should be about 10 hours/week on average over the course of the semester.